You learn stuff every day in RV life.

 - Lights/Signals: Check after every single hitch-up

 The more you know, the safer you are.
-The more checks you make, the safer you are.
+The more safety checks you make, the better off you are.
 Just know that your breakaway switch can FAIL and should be tested regularly.

-God forbid you ever need it.
-But if you do need it, it needs to work.
+God forbid you ever need it while on the road.
+But if you do need it, it must be in working order.

 Check yours regularly, and especially before each trip, and you should be fine.